-Guide to La Gomera is our summon of our trip to La Gomera.
+Guide to La Gomera is the summon of our trip to La Gomera.
 Sure, our expectations were high, but we were super impressed with our trip.
 This small island, located about 50 minutes by boat from Tenerife is a true hidden gem.
 Here you will not find overcrowded places.
 This is a quaint island that takes you straight to nature.

 Guide to La Gomera – The lesser-known paradise island

-The Canary islands are super popular and they get millions and millions of visitors each year.
+The Canary Islands are super popular and they get millions and millions of visitors each year.
 Out of all the people going there, only one percent goes to La Gomera.
 A lot of the tourists come for a one-day trip from Tenerife.
 However, this island is worth visiting and staying for at least a week.
 This is a super nice island that is surrounded by nature at all times.
-It’s a place for people that love hiking or biking and other activities in nature.
+It’s a place for people who love hiking or biking and other activities in nature.

 We got to spend a couple of days here – exploring and eating the treats that the island had to offer.
 This is a completely different world – somewhat a dreamlike and peaceful place where relaxation is of great focus.
 If hiking is your thing, La Gomera will make you happy.
-257 different hiking trails on such a small island that covers about 370 square kilometers equals a lot of trails!
+257 different hiking trails on such a small island that cover about 370 square kilometers equals a lot of trails!
 Here is our guide to La Gomera.

 Did you know that La Gomera has been declared a Biosphere Reserve?